ARRIVING IN SAN FRANCISCO

 San Francisco has an extensive public transit system, called MUNI, which includes buses, a limited subway (MUNI Metro), trolleys, and cable cars.
 For $2.25 you can get just about anywhere conveniently and quickly, and 3- and 7-day visitor passes are also available.
 MUNI operates within San Francisco, while BART is a regional transit railway system that takes you to destinations outside of San Francisco.
 The host hotel is centrally located on Van Ness Avenue at California, and from there it is very easy to get to many destinations in San Francisco, including the Castro, Chinatown, Downtown, Union Square and the Fisherman’s Wharf area.
 The start of the California Street Cable Car line is right next to the hotel.

 Our host hotel, the Golden Gateway Holiday Inn is nicely situated in a central location in San Francisco.
 It is the site of most Stompede activities, including the Friday night Welcome Dance, and the dance workshops and social events.
 It's only two blocks from the Regency Center, the site of the Saturday night Hoedown.
 And we'll be providing transportation right from the hotel to Sundance Saloon on Thursday and Sunday nights.

 You're going to enjoy the comfortable remodeled rooms with outstanding views, from the Golden Gate to downtown and beyond.
 There's a casual restaurant and bar on the premises, and many restaurants nearby.
 The cable car stops right next to the hotel.
-And at just $151 per night, this is an excellent value for San Francisco.
+And at $189 per night, this is an excellent value for San Francisco in October.